Recommendations

 The Man in the Moon invites little Mickey and his dog over for a visit.
 They go on a magical trip and meet strange characters along the way.

-The influence of William A. O'Connor in Moonland can be felt in the way modern Adventure films handle stylistic flair.
+The influence of William A. O'Connor in Moonland can be felt in the way modern Short films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details